sedol1339/files/abstracts.md

 Jacobs, B., & Stein, D. (2023).
 Pearl's and Jeffrey's Update as Modes of Learning in Probabilistic Programming. arXiv, 2309.07053.
 Retrieved from https://arxiv.org/abs/2309.07053v2

 Jordan, K. (2023).
 Calibrated Chaos: Variance Between Runs of Neural Network Training is Harmless and Inevitable. arXiv, 2304.01910.
 Retrieved from https://arxiv.org/abs/2304.01910v1

+    - Problem: typical NN trainings have substantial variance in test-set performance between repeated runs
+    - This impedes hyperparameter comparison and training reproducibility
+    - We show that while variance on test-sets is high, variance on test-distributions is low
+    - This variance is harmless and unavoidable
+    - We conduct preliminary studies of distribution-shift, fine-tuning, data augmentation and learning rate through the lens of variance between runs

 Kreisler, I., Nacson, M. S., Soudry, D., & Carmon, Y. (2023).
 Gradient Descent Monotonically Decreases the Sharpness of Gradient Flow Solutions in Scalar Networks and Beyond. arXiv, 2305.13064.
 Retrieved from https://arxiv.org/abs/2305.13064v1